vanruesc/stay/README.md

 {
  // If autoUpdate is set to false, the programmer can
  // decide when to update the page content.
- // The response is a parsed JSON string from the server. stay.update(event.response);
+ // The response is the parsed JSON string from the server. stay.update(event.response);
 });